akontham/protractorexample/README.md

 <i>webdriver-manager start </i>

 This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 Leave this server running throughout the tutorial.
 You can see information about the status of the server at <i>http://localhost:4444/wd/hub.</i>

+<b>Write a Test:</b>

+Protractor needs two files to run, a spec file and a configuration file Let's start with a simple test that navigates to an example AngularJS application and checks its title.
+We’ll use the Super Calculator application at http://juliemr.github.io/protractor-demo/.

+Create the file spec.js:

+The describe and it syntax is from the Jasmine framework

+browser is a global created by Protractor, which is used for browser-level commands such as navigation with browser.get.

+Now create the configuration file conf.js: